Municipal police complaint

 - Sheriff (PDF, 27 KB)

-To file a complaint against a First Nations or a municipal police service:
+To file a complaint against an Indigenous or a municipal police service:

 Fill out the Standard Police Complaint form (PDF, 51 KB)

-How you appeal a decision about your complaint is based on whether the complaint is related to a municipal or First Nations police service, the RCMP, a sheriff or a peace officer.
+How you appeal a decision about your complaint is based on whether the complaint is related to a municipal or Indigenous police service, the RCMP, a sheriff or a peace officer.

 If your complaint was investigated, the 'disposition' letter from the chief of police will explain that – from the date you receive the letter – you: